qlova/seed/Readme.md

 ## Features

 * Qlovaseed apps are optimised for low-data usage, fast loading times and smooth animations.
 * No need to install, just visit the URL and use app straight away.
-Save it to the homescreen for offline use
+Save it to the homescreen for offline use.
 * Cross platform, develop, build and run these apps on almost any device.
 All with the same code.
 * Develop the frontend and backend of an app simultanously, the only 'Full Stack' framework of its kind.